shumwaynate/JesusDrawer/simple.dashboard.md

 ::: {.cell-output .cell-output-stdout}
 ```
-I taught the computer to get the image of Jesus from any pictue of Him
+I taught the computer to get the image of Jesus from any picture of Him
 ```
 :::
 :::